kayaoglutuncay/max78000/src/standard-dma.md

 </table>

 ### Channel Register Details
-See Table 3-3 for the base address of this peripheral/module.
-If multiple instances of the peripheral are provided, each instance has its own independent set of the registers shown in Table 10-10.
+See [Table 3-3](memory-register-mapping-access.md#apb-peripheral-base-address-map) for the base address of this peripheral/module.
+If multiple instances of the peripheral are provided, each instance has its own independent set of the registers shown in [Table 10-10](#table10-10-dma-channel-registers-summary).
 Register names for a specific instance are defined by replacing "n" with the instance number.
 As an example, a register PERIPHERALn_CTRL resolves to PERIPHERAL0_CTRL and PERIPHERAL1_CTRL for instances 0 and 1, respectively.

-See Table 1-1 for an explanation of the read and write access of each field.
+See [Table 1-1](index.md#table1-1-field-access-definitions) for an explanation of the read and write access of each field.
 Unless specified otherwise, all fields are reset on a system reset, soft reset, POR, and the peripheral-specific resets.

 *Table 10-10: DMA Channel Registers Summary*
-<a name="table10-10-cma-channel-registers-summary"></a>
+<a name="table10-10-dma-channel-registers-summary"></a>

 <table border="1" cellpadding="5" cellspacing="0">
   <thead>